vighneshiyer/vighneshiyer.com/content/research/events/2025_03-beyond_cuda/index.md

 Next was Eugene Cheah from [featherless.ai](https://featherless.ai/).
 I'll admit my knowledge of his [RWKV](https://www.rwkv.com/) is very weak, so I can't judge, but he claims this model architecture achieves linear attention scaling and no quadratic KV cache growth.
+Again, hardly any mention of AMD GPUs, but near the end he rambled on about building a "personal AGI" that can tune its memory in the night and extract your experiences during the day.

 <!--
 - RWKV OSS project, AI model under the Linux foundation, running on all windows devices today lmao